alainkaegi/pythonorama/data_structures/linked_lists.md

-# Linked Lists
+# Linked Structures

 ## Overview
 Linear structures like stacks, queues, and lists can be implemented using either [arrays](array_based.md) or linked data structures.
-A linked list is a chain of node objects, each of which holds one item and knows about the next node (if there is one).
+A *linked list* is a chain of node objects, each of which holds one item and knows about the next node (if there is one).

 ![list contains a reference to a node.
 That node contains 5 and a reference to the next node.
 The second node contains 2 and a reference to the third node.
 The third node contains 3 and a None reference.](linked_list.svg)